renzowesterbeek/lucasleest/AMPLIFY.md

 ## Important Notes

 - Never commit actual credentials to the repository
-- Use secure, random values for JWT_SECRET
-- Choose a strong ADMIN_PASSWORD
 - Make sure the ACCESS_KEY_ID and SECRET_ACCESS_KEY have the necessary permissions for S3 and DynamoDB